-Per

-Pre-Funded

-Per Share Warrant Total
+Per Share Total

-Public offering price \$ \$ \$
+Public offering price \$ \$

-Underwriting discounts and commissions (1) \$ \$ \$
+Underwriting discounts and commissions (1) \$ \$

-Proceeds, before expenses, to us \$ \$ \$
+Proceeds, before expenses, to us \$ \$

-(1) We refer you to "Underwriting" beginning on page 133 for additional information regarding underwriters' compensation.
+(1) We refer you to "Underwriting" beginning on page 131 for additional information regarding underwriters' compensation.

-We have granted a 45-day option to the representative of the underwriters to purchase up to an additional 481,927 common shares (and/or Pre-Funded Warrants to purchase up to 481,927 common shares in lieu thereof), from us at the public offering price, less underwriting discounts and commissions, solely to cover over-allotments, if any.
+We have granted a 45-day option to the representative of the underwriters to purchase up to an additional 481,927 common shares solely to cover overallotments, if any.

-The underwriters expect to deliver the securities to purchasers on or about , 2023.
+The underwriters expect to deliver the shares to purchasers on or about , 2023.